priscilakai/priscilakai/README.md

 PhD student in Computer Science at INF/UFG.
 Research interests include 3D Modeling and Computer Vision.
 Among the topics developed during the undergraduate and master’s degree, projects focused on agriculture stand out.

 ## Education 📜
-- Degree in Computer Science, 2014, (State University of Mato Grosso do Sul)

 - Master's degree in Computer Science, 2018 (Federal University of Goias)

 - BSc in Computer Science, 2014 (Mato Grosso do Sul State University)